 John was born on June 29, 1937, in Jersey City, NJ, son of Scottish Immigrants, the late Patrick and Grace (Vousden) McDonald of Kearny, NJ.

 John graduated Kearny High in 1955 and quickly enlisted with the U.S. Air Force (USAF).
 Following his deployment to Okinawa, Japan, John was selected to attend Yale University to learn Mandarin; a highlight of his service.
 After his honorable discharge from Enlisted Active Duty in June, 1959, John attended Newark College of Engineering (NCE) and continued his military training with the USAF Reserve Officer Training Corps.
-John graduated NCE in June, 1963 (BS, Mechanical Engineering), was commissioned Second Lieutenant, Reserve, USAF and immediately began his career as an Intelligence Analyst for the Central Intelligence Agency, in Washington, DC.
+John graduated NCE in June, 1963 (BS, Mechanical Engineering), was commissioned 2nd Lieutenant, Reserve, USAF and immediately began his career as an Intelligence Analyst for the Central Intelligence Agency, in Washington, DC.
 John remained an active reservist for several years, achieved the rank of 1st Lieutenant in June, 1966 and officially separated from the USAF in October, 1972.

 John married Ilse (Arnold) in October, 1964 and they briefly lived in Falls Church, VA before settling in Annandale, VA.
 In May 1968, John accepted a civilian position with the U.S. Army Munitions Command (later known as the Armament Research, Development and Engineering Center under the U.S. Department of Defense) at Picatinny Arsenal in Dover, NJ and the couple, with new daughter Kelly, relocated to Parsippany, NJ.
 In 1970, the family, now with new son Craig, moved to their current home in Chester, NJ, which John designed and helped to build.
 John retired as a Senior Foreign Intelligence Research Specialist from Picatinny Arsenal in August, 1996 after 41 years of combined military and civilian service to the U.S. Government.